Graham Simmons, PhD

 Training / Appointments:

-Over the preceding 30 years many new infectious agents have entered the sphere of human diseases, while others have reemerged, often as drug resistant strains, or have geographically shifted into previously unaffected areas.
-Many of these agents are enveloped RNA viruses, such as HIV and Hepatitis C, and pose a threat to the blood supply, particularly during the initial transition into the population, before routine testing becomes available.
+Over the preceding 30 years many new infectious agents have entered the sphere of human diseases, while others have reemerged, or have geographically shifted into previously unaffected areas.
+Many of these agents pose a threat to the nation’s blood supply, particularly during the initial transition into the population, before routine testing becomes available.
+In partnership with blood banking and diagnostic colleagues, we are using serological and molecular techniques to study the prevalence and threat that emerging infectious diseases pose to distinct populations.
+Particular focus has been on enveloped RNA viruses, including Ebola and related filoviruses, and the newly described potential hemorrhagic fever agent, Bas-Congo virus.
+In order to conduct such studies of pathogenic viruses, as well as newly identified viruses of unknown etiology, we first develop novel reagents and high-throughput screening assays for rapid surveillance.